Stop searching. Start hiring with Robert Half.

 Though often seen as a transfer of knowledge from tenured team members to less-seasoned employees, mentoring in the workplace is a two-way street.
 While senior staff members can offer hard-earned insights and professional guidance to less-experienced colleagues, they also can benefit from the fresh perspectives and technological know-how of up-and-coming employees.

 4. Rotate employee roles

 The human brain thrives on variety, and job rotation is a smart way to shake up your workers’ daily routine.
 Consider allowing employees to work in different but related departments or positions.
 (A job rotation program can help to facilitate this.)
 These opportunities will help your team members gain new skills, more appreciation for their colleagues’ duties and a better understanding of the business.

 Job rotation can also be an effective way to increase cross-departmental collaboration and build rapport in a remote team.
 And the organization will benefit from having a more well-rounded workforce.

 5. Support work-life balance

-The COVID-19 pandemic has caused many professionals to rethink their priorities.
+The COVID-19 pandemic caused many professionals to rethink their priorities.
 Research by our company found that 40% of workers see themselves emphasizing their personal life over their job moving forward.
 This research suggests that despite the end of the public health emergency brought about by COVID-19, employers will be under even more pressure in the future to help their employees achieve a desirable work-life balance.